-Learn our best tips on how you can grill the best and most tender london broil every time!
-The secret is marinating, correct grill temperature and allowing the meat to rest for a few minutes.
-Great for a family barbecue and delicious enough for company.
+Learn the tips and important how-tos to make the best Grilled London Broil every time!
+The secret is marinating, correct grill temperature, and allowing the meat to rest for a few minutes.
+This tender, grilled steak is great for family barbecues and delicious enough for company.

 What is London Broil

 Well, it is not any particular cut of beef but the way it is prepared.
 Technically, it is a grilled or broiled marinated piece of beef that is then cut across the grain in thin strips.
 And the funny thing is, the city of London doesn't even know what it is!
 Go figure!

 Since I seem to be on a roll here, I might as well tell you exactly what a flank steak is too?
 (You're learning a lot today aren't you? :-))

 Flank steak is a long, flat cut of beef from the abdominal muscles or butt of a cow.
 It is usually used in dishes such as this London broil, as an alternative to a chuck roast in our Ropa Vieja or in Chinese stir-frys such as Mongolian Beef.

 I think it's best grilled but, as you can see, it can also be pan-fried, broiled or braised.

 Marinating the beef prior to grilling is an important step to tenderize this tougher cut of meat.
 This step will ensure the best flavor and the most tender result.
 Try to marinate it overnight, if at all possible, to achieve the best results however, anything over four hours will suffice.

 - Quick & Easy Lover - Just use your favorite bottled Italian dressing